 WHAT MAKES IT A TEXAS SHEET CAKE?

-The true hallmark of a Texas Sheet Cake is its short stature, but required ingredients include chocolate (though there is a white Texas Sheet Cake with no chocolate), as well as buttermilk or sour cream, lots of butter or margarine, a fudge-like icing, and usually pecans.
+The true hallmark of a Texas Sheet Cake is its short stature, but required ingredients include chocolate (though there is a white Texas Sheet Cake with no chocolate), as well as buttermilk or sour cream, lots of butter, a fudge-like icing, and usually pecans.

 I do like to bump up the chocolate flavor a bit with a cup of brewed coffee too, a trick I use in some of my own, more traditional chocolate cakes.
 If you don’t have any brewed coffee leftover from your morning pot, you can easily make what you need for this recipe using instant coffee.